Global Peloton

 Casting an eye over the wealth of Eritrean talent emerging

-Eritrea has been a nation obsessed with cycling for almost a decade.
+Eritrea has been a nation obsessed with cycling for almost a century.
 The story began when the occupying Italians introduced bike racing to the country in the 1930s, and continues today with the success of their greatest ever rider, Biniam Girmay.

 It’s not true, then, to say that Girmay has inspired a nation with his success at the Tour de France and before that Gent-Wevelgem and the Giro d’Italia.
 What he has done, is to light a flame of belief for a generation of young Eritreans who now believe that they too could reach the very peak of professional cycling.